-CONGRATULATORY MESSAGES FOR THOSE MARRIED AND LIVING IN NORTHERN IRELAND
+CONGRATULATORY MESSAGES FOR THOSE LIVING IN NORTHERN IRELAND

 You can get a congratulatory message from The Queen on special birthdays and certain wedding anniversaries.